Social Media Advantages and Disadvantages Essay

 Conclusion

 In sum, social media are a blessing invention of technology in the 21st century, contributing significantly to information and communication technology (ICT).
 The three significant advantages of social media are practicing citizen journalism on social media, maintaining emergency communication, and conducting a virtual education system.
-Based on these positive social media roles, it is safe to say that social media benefit people immensely.
+Based on these positive social media roles, it is safe to say that social media benefits people immensely.

 Disadvantages of Social Media Essay

-The social media disadvantages essay discusses the adverse consequences of social media sites in human life.
-The article on social media’s disadvantages includes the introduction, thesis statement, body, and conclusion.
+The Social Media Disadvantages essay discusses the adverse consequences of social media sites in human life.
+The article on social media's disadvantages includes the introduction, thesis statement, body, and conclusion.

 Introduction

 Social media have brought a significant change in the communication sector.
 Social media, also known as the new media, have become indispensable to the modern lifestyle.
-According to the statistic report, more than 800 social media platforms globally.
+According to the statistics report, more than 800 social media platforms globally.
 Nowadays, people can not imagine a day without using social networking sites like Facebook, Instagram, WhatsApp, and TikTok.
 However, it has both positive and adverse impacts on society.
-Apart from the positive consequences, social media’s most typical adverse effects on society are spreading fake news, negative reviews on businesses, and addictions.
+Apart from the positive consequences, social media's most typical adverse effects on society are spreading fake news, negative reviews on businesses, and addictions.

 Firstly, People opt-in to social media sites to spread fake and fabricated information for its availability.
 Many citizen journalists utilize these sites to disseminate misleading political issues.
 For example, Twitter banned President Donald Trump’s account due to posting misleading information.